MnCode-CodeKitty/codekitty.org/site/content/_index.md

 ---
-title: We help girls and BIPOC students see themselves in STEM.
+title: We help students see themselves in STEM.
 subtitle: Check out our innovative coding and robotics workshops!
 image: /img/home-jumbotron.jpg
 blurb: